-Provisions are recognised when the Organisation has a present legal or constructive obligation as a result of past events, it is more likely than not that an outflow of resources will be required to settle the obligation, and the amount can be reliably estimated.
+Provisions are recognised when the EPO has a present legal or constructive obligation as a result of past events, it is more likely than not that an outflow of resources will be required to settle the obligation, and the amount can be reliably estimated.
 Provisions are not recognised for future operating losses.

-If the effect is material, a provision is determined by discounting the expected future cash outflow using a rate that reflects current market assessments of the time value of money and the risks specific to the obligation.
+If the effect is material, a provision is discounted using the market interest rate and the risks specific to the obligation.
 This increase in the provision due to passage of time is recognised as finance costs.